 There are no roads in the traditional territory, there are many unmarked trails and rivers that facilitate travel.
 To visit the shaded area with a backpack as a guest a person must have a valid passport, make a customs declaration, provide a donation to the foundation, and sign a recreational use agreement waiver.
 Visas are issued for 30, 60 or 90 days based on the amount of the donation, party size and customs declaration.

 UNESCO World Heritage Site Proposal

 Support the Foundation

-You can support the foundation directly, become a member or you can support us by doing business with us, funding a social enterprise, ecotourism start-up, sponsoring agroforestry production, improving agroeconomics, purchasing carbon sequestration rights (forests), restoring ecosystems, creating a local tourism concession, investing in our infrastructure with bonds or dedicating indigenous parkland.
+You can support the foundation directly, become a member or you can support us by doing business with us.
+Supporters may be funding a social enterprise, an ecotourism start-up, sponsoring agroforestry production, improving agroeconomics, purchasing carbon sequestration rights (forests), restoring ecosystems, creating a local tourism concession, investing in our infrastructure with bonds or dedicating Indigenous parkland.

 Our initial international projects will involve community centers, providing clean drinking water and installing sanitation systems in villages in order to establish long-term international relationships with NGOs and to facilitate tourism accommodation.

 Tourists are welcome all year, the laws of ecotourism and Indigenous peoples overlap and conflict in Venezuela and generally the law governing tourism is not recognized within Indigenous territories that are self-governed.
 There are many facts to be aware of when visiting an enclave territory like that of the Piaroa.

 The information presented on our website is based on accountable and factual investigative research and first hand accounts by both Huottüja natives who have been educated in universities and independent third-parties that have published their work in social sciences, biodiversity, human ecology and ethnocultural studies.
 Permalink resources are displayed where required and from our Resources Page.